mrlt8/docker-wyze-bridge/README.md

 Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam), and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).

+## Changes in v0.6.4

+- 🐛 BUG: Fixed the issue introduced in v0.6.2 where a resolution change caused issues for RTMP and HLS streams.
+This will now raise an exception which *should* restart ffmpeg if the resolution doesn't match for more than 30 frames.

 ## Changes in v0.6.3

 - 🐛 BUG: Fixed bug where cam on older firmware would not connect due to missing `wifidb`